denten-books/plain-text/main.md

-"software application" enter the English language.[^ln2-app] Before that and well into the 1990s the far more common use of "application" was paired with "theory," as in "theory and application"--the two nouns occupying on the opposing side of idea and practice continuum.
+"software application" enter the English language.[^ln2-app] Before that and well into the 1990s the far more common use of "application" was paired with "theory," as in "theory and application"--the two nouns occupying on the opposing side of the idea and practice continuum.
 Software, in the newer phrase, takes the place of theory--software applicatation being the practical implementation of code, a theoretical set of instructions.
 The application of what to what?
-A "text app" would surely take the human as its grammatical object (the entity that is acted upon) [@allerton_generating_1978].
+A "text app" would surely take "the human" as its grammatical object (the entity that is acted upon [@allerton_generating_1978]).
 Where can one locate the field of literary application to human experience?
 And what is at stake in drawing its boundaries?